sabinpocris/TuringSudokuChecker/README.md

 Algoritmul incepe ca la subpunctul 1, verifica prim pare a regiunii si apoi sare la a 2-a parte a regiunii, urmand sa treaca in starea reprezentand a 2-a regiune and so on.

-Ca la subpunctul 1, cand intalneste un input deja inregristrat ca si citit in stare, masina se opreste.
+Ca la subpunctul 1, cand intalneste un input deja inregistrat ca si citit in stare, masina se opreste.